khanosu/Spiral-Paper-1/README.md

 The scripts used for the paper are included in the folder, paper_software

-A user guide for the scripts is included as a pdf file, user_guide.pdf (coming soon ...)
+A user guide for the scripts is included as a pdf file, user_guide.pdf